 The sneakers come in three different stripe patterns.

 Some factories, like P, appear to have produced all three patterns.
 Others did not.
 For example, all the OK sneakers I have use pattern #1.

 The first sneakers came in only two colours, blue and pink.

 In 1985 they started producing additional colours.
 For example, the stripes on the All-Stars Kids sneakers often matched the colour of the uniform, so colours like red, green, black, and navy blue show up.
 I believe that most of these shoes were produced by the FD and IC factories.
-At the same time, white striped shoes were produced for sports outfits and by the UT factory.
+At the same time, both coloured and white striped shoes were produced for Sports Collection outfits (CY and FD) and by the UT factory.
 Do you have UT shoes with coloured stripes?
 I have only seen white.

 Some colours were produced in varying shades.
 I believe this was caused by factory variation and changes over time.
 For example, the PMI factory seems to have very distinct pink and blue colours.

 In some cases, the same factory produced different shades of colour.
 For example, these two P shoes are varying shades of pink.